baillielab/comparison_of_RA_methods/README.md

-# Systematic comparison of rankingaggregation methods for gene lists inexperimental results
+# Systematic comparison of ranking aggregation methods for gene lists in experimental results

-Code for simulated data generation and the way to get and use investigated algorithms for the study: Systematic comparison of rankingaggregation methods for gene lists inexperimental results.
+Code for simulated data generation and the way to get and use investigated algorithms for the study: Systematic comparison of ranking aggregation methods for gene lists in experimental results.

 # Authors:
 - Bo Wang